José Apolinário Teixeira

 About

 I am José A. Apolinário Teixeira.
 I was born and raised in Pedras Salgadas, Portugal.
-I live and work in Turku at Åbo Akademi University, Finland.
+I live in Finland for many years and work at Aalto University, School of Science, Finland.
 I have a dual technical and management background (i.e., I studied in both computer science and management departments).
 I worked across some firms in the high-tech sector (e.g., Wipro, Sonae, Nokia) in different roles such as analyst, software developer, and project manager.
-I also worked or visited many universities across the world (e.g., Carnegie Mellon University, University of Bologna, Aalto University, LUT University, Minho University, and Limerick University among others).
+I also worked or visited many universities across the world (e.g., Carnegie Mellon University, University of Bologna, Åbo Akademi University, LUT University, Minho University, and Limerick University among others).
 So far I worked within Software Engineering, Information Systems, Information Science and Business research units.
 I am able to employ both the managerial and the technical perspectives to real-world management and strategy problems that deal with the production of software.
 I try to engage with practitioners as much as possible.

 Nine photos that say a lot about me